dcarrillo/atalaya/README.md

 ## Architecture

-The project is an npm workspace with a single Cloudflare Worker that handles everything:
+The project is a pnpm workspace with a single Cloudflare Worker that handles everything:

 ```text
 atalaya/